 Everyone knows you’re meant to keep up with new developments by monitoring industry experts, news aggregates and security conferences.
+I even run a subreddit for this purpose: r/websecurityresearch.
 However, to exclusively follow new developments is to overlook a treasure trove of forgotten and overlooked research.

 Every time you read a good quality blog post, read the entire archive.
 This will often unveil invaluable, forgotten tidbits of information.
 For example, take this post by RSnake about DNS rebinding written in 2009.
 DNS rebinding completely bypasses IP/firewall based access controls on websites, and the only effective way to mitigate it is by making your application whitelist the HTTP Host header.
 And yet at the time, people quickly assumed it was mitigated by browsers; this forgotten vulnerability only re-entered common awareness with a string of exploits nine years later.

 Perusing archives will also help you avoid wasting time replicating work that’s already been done by someone else, such as re-inventing a CSS attack one decade later.
 That said, some research is genuinely hard to find so occasional duplication is inevitable.
 I've had a published technique collision with one researcher only for both of us to discover that kuza55 had done the same thing five years prior.
 So, do your best to avoid duplicating research but if it happens anyway don’t panic - it happens to all of us.